pjabbarzade/pjabbarzade.github.io/index.md

 - **[Bronze medal](https://stats.ioinformatics.org/people/5616)**, International Olympiad in Informatics (IOI), 2015
 - **Gold medal**, Asia-Pacific Informatics Olympiad (APIO), 2015
 - **Gold medal**, Iranian National Olympiad in Informatics, 2014

+## Talks

+- **[Jun 2025]** Gave a talk on our breakthrough result for the Steiner Forest problem at the University of Washington.
+- **[Feb 2025]** Gave a short talk on the prize-collecting framework and our advancements in this area at [ICERM: Fusing Theory and Practice of Graph Algorithms](https://icerm.brown.edu/program/Hot%20Topics%20Workshop/htw-25-ftpga).
+- **[Aug 2024]** Advanced to Ph.D. candidacy with this [proposal](./assets/files/proposal.pdf).
+- **[Jan 2024]** Presented our paper on the 2-approximation algorithm for Prize-Collecting Steiner Forest at [SODA 2024](https://www.siam.org/conferences/cm/conference/soda24) in Alexandria, US.
+- **[Dec 2023]** Presented a poster on our dynamic matroid submodular maximization paper at [NeurIPS 2023](https://neurips.cc/Conferences/2023) in New Orleans, US.